migalabs/eth-client-hw-analysis/README.md

-# Ethereum Consensus Clients Hardware Analysis V2
+# Ethereum Consensus Clients Hardware Analysis V3
 This repository collects all the scripts and generates the figures used in the Ethereum Consensus Client's hardware resource analysis.

 ## The Analysis
-This Analysis was performed during the month of May in 2023.
+This Analysis was performed during the months of February 2024 and May 2024.
-It consisted of running the 5 main clients (Prysm, Lighthouse, Teku, Nimbus and Lodestar)
+It consisted of running the 6 main clients (Prysm, Lighthouse, Teku, Nimbus, Lodestar and Grandine)

 ## Running the clients

 Inside this repository you may find several files with which you launch the nodes you intend to analyze.
-The setup includes an execution node (always Nethermind), a consensus node (Lighthouse, Prysm, Teku, Nimbus, Lodestar) and some monitoring tools (such as Prometheus, Node Exporter or CAdvisor)
+The setup includes an execution node (always Nethermind), a consensus node (Lighthouse, Prysm, Teku, Nimbus, Lodestar, Grandine) and some monitoring tools (such as Prometheus, Node Exporter or CAdvisor)

 ### Server